sofia-lin/eurovis/README.md

 - **2020 is excluded** (contest canceled due to COVID-19)
 - Only **Grand Final countries** are included in the visualizations
-- Country names are normalized (e.g., Czech Republic → Czechia)
+- Country names are normalized (e.g., Czech Republic to Czechia)

 ---